 PM Compliance Program at City of Fort Wayne, Indiana Fleet

 With more than 2,400 fleet vehicles and equipment, the Fort Wayne, Indiana fleet has no small job when it comes to staying on top of maintenance and servicing operations.
-A key area of focus is a preventative maintenance (PM) compliance program to ensure tasks are being done in a timely and effective measure.
+A key area of focus is a preventive maintenance (PM) compliance program to ensure tasks are being done in a timely and effective measure.

 Alongside this, Larry Campbell, CPFP, who recently retired from his role as the director of fleet operations explained that it's vital for them to make sure each department knows when the units in that specific department fleet are due for service and that each is scheduled on time.
 Campbell prioritized turnaround times and fleet availability, not just for the whole fleet but individual departments.